 TCP/IP Registry Configuration- Need discussion with Hassan if they were performed or not.
 They were not performed during slim installation by Engineering

-The following settings must be applied to both the SQL server and the Application server
+Caution: The following settings must be applied to both the SQL server and the Application server

 These changes increase the number of database connections available and reduce the time that each connection is held after the connection is no longer required.

-Open the Registry Editor by going to Run and then typing in Regedit and clicking the OK button.
+Open the Registry Editor by clicking on Run and then type Regedit and click the OK button.